smannist/dungeon-generator/documentation/weekly_report_3.md

 main issue is that the first room is currently created in an almost fixed location (top left).
 The UI is ugly, too.
 It is going to take a lot of coding to make it look pretty (and I had no experience with Pygame prior to this project which is generating even more problems).
 I feel like I underestimated the size of the project, but its been fun so far.

+3.3.2023

+Managed to write A Star algorithm for pathfinding.
+The rooms seem to connect without any of them isolating, but the generation does not look very appealing.
+The paths usually form a square.
+This is something I will have to work on if I find the time.
+Other than that, I am happy with the progress so far.
+Also need to do more testing!
+Code might need refactoring too i.e maybe it would make sense to have A Star on its own module?
+I am not sure yet.